 Students research engineering questions and make new discoveries.

 A significant component of studying at Valparaiso University’s College of Engineering is the collaboration with knowledgeable faculty.
 Students have the opportunity to be mentored by and work along side renowned experts on research.
-This research can be presented at the University’s Undergraduate Research Celebration and, often, at professional conferences.
+Students can participate in undergraduate research during the academic year for credit or during the summer as a paid internship through sponsored grants.
+This research can also be presented at the University’s Undergraduate Research Celebration and, often, at professional conferences.